acquaint-softtech/geo-location/README.md

 ## Features

-Here is a list of features provided by the Geo-Location Tracker addon for Statamic forms:
+Here is a list of features provided by the Geo-Location Tracker addon for Statamic forms

-**IP Address**: Retrieve and save the IP address of the user's device at the time of form submission.
+ - **IP Address**: Retrieve and save the IP address of the user's device at the time of form submission.

-**Country Name**: Capture and store the name of the country where the form submission originated.
+ - **Country Name**: Capture and store the name of the country where the form submission originated.

-**Country Code**: Retrieve and save the country code associated with the submitted geolocation.
+ - **Country Code**: Retrieve and save the country code associated with the submitted geolocation.

-**Region Code**: Capture the code representing the region or state where the form submission took place.
+ - **Region Code**: Capture the code representing the region or state where the form submission took place.

-**Region Name**: Store the name of the region or state associated with the submitted geolocation.
+ - **Region Name**: Store the name of the region or state associated with the submitted geolocation.

-**City Name**: Capture and save the name of the city where the form submission occurred.
+ - **City Name**: Capture and save the name of the city where the form submission occurred.

-**Zip Code**: Retrieve and store the postal code associated with the submitted geolocation.
+ - **Zip Code**: Retrieve and store the postal code associated with the submitted geolocation.

-**Latitude**: Capture the latitude coordinates of the user's device at the time of form submission.
+ - **Latitude**: Capture the latitude coordinates of the user's device at the time of form submission.

-**Longitude**: Store the longitude coordinates of the user's device at the time of form submission.
+ - **Longitude**: Store the longitude coordinates of the user's device at the time of form submission.

 These features enable you to gather comprehensive geolocation information from form submissions, allowing you to analyze and utilize the data in various ways within your Statamic website.

 ## How to Install

-You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root:
+You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**.
+Or run the following command in terminal from your projects root folder:

 ``` bash
 composer require acquaint-softtech/geo-location